s5546/logParser/README.md

 	2 v's or more shows debug info

-- i: ignores certian keywords
+- ik: ignores all keywords that match this list

+- if: ignores all files matching this list

 ----
 Known bugs: